Top 5 Accuracy Upgrades For Your AR 15

 Research the best methods on how to do the modifications to ensure that your rifle and gas system will function reliably after the upgrade.

 Mechanical accuracy begins with the barrel.
 The old saying, "You can't build a good gun around a bad barrel," speaks to the centrality of this core component.

-Most ARs will ship with barrels that are fairly accurate, but that doesn’t mean it can’t be improved.
+Most ARs will ship with fairly accurate barrels, but that doesn't mean they can't be improved.

 MATERIAL AND PRODUCTION